 Because of the significant generosity of Jeff and Rosalyn White and William F. and Catherine K. Owens, as well as major state and federal grants, work began to restore the land, preserve the history and build the public places for learning and recreation.

 Before the first two phases could begin, local, state and federal permits had to be applied for and dozens of public hearings were conducted for public input and design revisions.
 There were legal and environmental requirements that had to be met, and detailed plans had to be produced to win approval at all levels.
 Extensive and expensive environmental and engineering standards were achieved.
 After permit approval, funds were raised and used for building a new shoreline, installing bulkheads, constructing a shoreline walkway, activity building, riverfront pavilion, floating dock, and fishing pier.
 The results have been experienced by thousands of visitors and residents.

 And now, Phase III of the plan is unfolding and a new history is being written.
-The framework for the Owens Maritime Education and Rowing Center is completed and, when finished, half of the building will provide the space for maritime education and community learning events and activities, while the other half will be the center for rowing activities and programs to support the Mathews High School crew team, the Mobjack Rowing Association and regional competitive rowing events.
+The framework for the Owens Maritime Education and Rowing Center is completed and, when finished, half of the building will provide the space for maritime education and community learning events and activities, while the other half will be the center for rowing activities and programs to support the Mathews High School crew team, the Mobjack Rowing Association and other non-motorized water craft.

 We will be able to partner with schools, universities, historic preservation organizations and marine science-related agencies to bring special events, students and local organizations together in a unique setting that is respectful of our location and inspiring to young people.
 We will be able to host historic vessel visits, workboat demonstrations, sailing regattas and other water-based attractions.
 Individuals, organizations, businesses, and our local economy will all benefit from this new chapter in the history of Williams Wharf.